Whistleblowers Are An Important Ally In Health Care Fraud

 There are billions of annual health insurance claims in the U.S., and trillions of dollars are spent on health care.
-When stakes are that high, health care providers, contractors and businesses will try to increase profits.
-They can be tempted to increase profits by swindling the government or insurance companies.
+When given the opportunity, some health care providers, contractors and businesses will be tempted to increase profits by swindling the government or insurance companies.
 When it is time to reign them in, whistleblowers are an important ally.

 You Might Be Entitled To Part Of The Settlement

-We have litigated False Claims Act cases, and we have successfully sued powerful businesses and local governments.
-With decades of experience in employment law, attorney Doug Cloud knows how to contest these complex cases and protect your rights as a whistleblower.
-If you report illegal activities, he knows how to defend you against retaliatory acts and lawsuits.
+In my decades of practice, I have litigated False Claims Act cases, successfully suing powerful businesses and local governments.
+I know how to litigate these complex cases and protect your rights as a whistleblower.
+If you report illegal activities, I am ready to defend you against retaliatory acts and lawsuits.

 Fraud Can Be Stopped With Your Help – Discuss Your Options Today